ErisOrder/GloomSlation/docs/adding-new-translation.md

 # How to create new translation

-As a starting point, copy directory of language, from which you want to translate.
+As a starting point, copy directory of language from which you want to translate and initialize git repository.
+Language directory e.g. `Mods/GloomSlation/Russian` must be repository root.

 ## Text
 Inside folder you can find text files such as `Menus`, `Journal`, etc.